phorks/phork-blazor-reactivity/docs/reactivity/README.md

 By using this library:

-* You can use reactive one-way and two-way (using `@bind` directive) bindings that can make the component re-render if any `INotifyPropertyChanged` instance in the binding path raises `PropertyChanged` event.
+* You can use reactive one-way and two-way (in combination with `@bind` directive) bindings that can make the component re-render if any `INotifyPropertyChanged` instance in the binding path raises `PropertyChanged` event.
 * You can use nested properties as the binding path.
 * If the binding source in a one-way binding implements `INotifyCollectionChanged`, its `CollectionChanged` event will make the component re-render.
 * You can use optional converters with bindings if the binding source and target have different types and/or additional logic is required in your binding.